"Three Shots": Ernest Hemingway's Nick Adams

 "for his mastery of the art of narrative … and for the influence that he has exerted on contemporary style."

-How does Hemingway examine the issue of independence and conceptions of manliness in “Three Shots”?
+How does Hemingway examine the issue of independence and conceptions of masculinity in “Three Shots”?

 Conduct in-depth character analysis using textual evidence as support.